ildikoholicza-eng/LuminaeBeauty/README.md

 #### Indempotent Scripts: All SQL scripts use IF NOT EXISTS and DROP TABLE IF EXISTS logic.
 This ensures the environment can be reset or redeployed safely without causing  system errors or accidental data loss.
 #### Defensive Schema Design: Schemas are created dynamically using EXEC to bypass batch requirements, demonstrating advanced T-SQL scripting.
-#### Future-Ready: The Gold Layer is designed specifically to connect to visualisation tools  like PowerBI or Tableau for executive reporting.
+#### Future-Ready: The Gold Layer is designed to integrate with visualisation tools such as Power BI or Tableau for executive reporting.

 ### How to Use
 #### 1,  Clone the repo: Download the SQL scripts and CSV files.